whichdigital/fe-techtest/readme.md

 __Constraints__: On mobile devices the grid will display 1 number per row.
 On tablet devices 2 numbers per row and on desktop and larger devices 3 numbers per row.
 The numbers should fill their rows equally.
 When the screen width grows very large a margin should appear either side of the grid so that the boxes don’t keep getting larger.

-No code libraries should be used, but a library can be used for testing: the exercise is intended to demonstrate personal knowledge and experience rather than use of libraries.
+You do not need to use any libraries but if you do, you should be able to explain the reasons for your choices.

 If there is any information that you feel is missing from the story then please make sensible decisions (for example it’s up to you how you define ‘mobile’, as long as it’s sensible, similarly please define highlighting).

 __Criteria for assessment__: Important things that will be assessed are:

 * Project layout.
+* Coding style, i.e. your approach not whether you use semicolons or not ;)
+* Your approach to unit testing/TDD
-* Coding style (HTML, CSS, JavaScript and tests).
+* Maintainability and extensibility
-* The test code that you write.
-* Use of responsive design.
+* Use of responsive design
+* Performance & Accessibility
-* Naming conventions used.
+* Naming conventions used
-* Meeting the requirements.
+* Meeting the requirements

 The test won’t be assessed on design at all, so don’t worry how it looks.